websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 ## Choose a Script to Generate the Dumps

-Whether you are generating thread or heap dumps, you must run a script through the `liferay` service's [shell](shell-access.md).
+Whether you are generating thread or heap dumps, you can run a script through the `liferay` service's [shell](shell-access.md) to make them available to download via backups.

 ### Thread Dump Creation Script